Lysander086/react-js-everywhere/api/src/README.md

 # JavaScript Everywhere API Solutions

-> API code example solutions for JavaScript Everywhere by Adam Scott, published by O'Reilly Media
+> The completed API code example for JavaScript Everywhere by Adam Scott, published by O'Reilly Media

-This directory contains chapter by chapter solutions for the code examples found in the book.
-For the starter project, visit the `/src` directory and for the final project, visit `/final`.
+This directory contains the final API example found in the book.
+For the starter project, visit the `/src` directory and for chapter by chapter solutions, visit `/solutions`.

 ## Getting Help